.png)

 Community Drop-In Sessions

-Our next sessions are on:
+Our next session is on:

-Wednesday 22nd January 2025 - 7pm UK / 3pm EST / 11am PST
+Wednesday 16th July 2025 - 7pm UK / 2pm EST / 11am PST

-To sign up, please Click Register/Enter your details below.
+To sign up, please click Register & enter your details below.
 Access to the drop-in will be sent via email and you'll automatically join our list of subscribers who receive free access to videos and other materials (you can opt-out at any time).

 Thank you for registering.